-White House Communications Director Hope Hicks resigning
+White House communications director Hope Hicks resigning

 Hicks acknowledged to a House intelligence panel Tuesday that she has occasionally told "white lies" for Trump.
 But she said she had not lied about anything relevant to the Russia investigation.
 She has also been interviewed by special counsel Robert Mueller's team about her role in crafting a statement about Donald Trump Jr.'s 2016 meeting with Russians, as Mueller's expansive probe of Russian interference in the 2016 election and potential misdeeds committed by those in the president's orbit moves ever closer to the Oval Office.

 Hicks' departure leaves a vacuum in the White House communications team, and in the president's collection of trusted aides.
-The announcement came a day after a similar announcement about the impending departure of deputy communications director Josh Raffel, and just a few days after senior adviser Jared Kushner saw his security clearance downgraded — limiting his access to classified information.
+The announcement came a day after news broke of the impending departure of deputy communications director Josh Raffel, and just a few days after senior adviser Jared Kushner saw his security clearance downgraded — limiting his access to classified information.

 "I can't imagine anyone here leaving a bigger hole in the White House than Hope on her departure," said White House lawyer Ty Cobb.